safarov-matrix/pcsaft-critical-points/README.md

 - `Pc_exp`: experimental critical pressure [MPa]
 - `Source`: reference for the EOS parameters and critical data

-Sources:

-[1] J. Gross, G. Sadowski, Perturbed-chain SAFT: An equation of state based on a perturbation theory for chain molecules, Ind.
-Eng.
-Chem.
-Res.
-40 (2001) 1244–1260. https://doi.org/10.1021/ie0003887.

-[2] J. Shi, C. Wu, H. Liu, H. Li, Application of volume-translated rescaled perturbed-chain statistical associating fluid theory equation of state to pure compounds using an expansive experimental database, AIChE J. 70 (2024) e18466. https://doi.org/10.1002/aic.18466.

-[3] D. Bücker, W. Wagner, A reference equation of state for the thermodynamic properties of ethane for temperatures from the melting line to 675 K and pressures up to 900 MPa, J. Phys.
-Chem.
-Ref.
-Data 35 (2006) 205–266. https://doi.org/10.1063/1.1859286.

-[4] E.W.
-Lemmon, M.O.
-McLinden, W. Wagner, Thermodynamic properties of propane.
-III.
-A reference equation of state for temperatures from the melting line to 650 K and pressures up to 1000 MPa, J. Chem.
-Eng.
-Data 54 (2009) 3141–3180. https://doi.org/10.1021/je900217v.

-[5] D. Bücker, W. Wagner, Reference equations of state for the thermodynamic properties of fluid phase n-butane and isobutane, J. Phys.
-Chem.
-Ref.
-Data 35 (2006) 929 1019. https://doi.org/10.1063/1.1901687.

-[6] D. Ambrose, J. Walton, Vapour pressures up to their critical temperatures of normal alkanes and 1-alkanols: A critical evaluation, Pure Appl.
-Chem.
-61 (1989) 1395–1403. https://doi.org/10.1351/pac198961081395.

-[7] R. Span, W. Wagner, A new equation of state for carbon dioxide covering the fluid region from the triple-point temperature to 1100 K at pressures up to 800 MPa, J. Phys.
-Chem.
-Ref.
-Data 25 (1996) 1509–1596. https://doi.org/10.1063/1.555991.

-[8] R. Span, E.W.
-Lemmon, R.T.
-Jacobsen, W. Wagner, A. Yokozeki, A reference equation of state for the thermodynamic properties of nitrogen for temperatures from 63.151 to 1000 K and pressures to 2200 MPa, J. Phys.
-Chem.
-Ref.
-Data 29 (2000) 1361–1433. https://doi.org/10.1063/1.1349047.

-[9] U. Setzmann, W. Wagner, A new equation of state and tables of thermodynamic properties for methane, J. Phys.
-Chem.
-Ref.
-Data 20 (1991) 1061–1155. https://doi.org/10.1063/1.555898.

 Multicomponent mixture:

 File: `data/44_mix_dim_wen_2014.csv`